In order to have the most fun on the slopes you’re going to need quality equipment – this is definitely true for what’s on your feet.

 Some other aspects that make this a quality boot include:

 - Silver Fit Liner makes use of comfortable memory foam and will leave you filling good for the whole day

 - Boa lacing system takes away the stress of lightening your boots

 - Ortholite Footbed keeps its structure over a long period of time and feels good for years

 - D Light outsole is lightweight and grippy (adds a little safety when you’re walking around)

 - 2 year warranty shows it has a good amount of durability

-Personally I think this boots suits a lot of different skill levels.
-The only group I would recommend looking else where would be very advanced riders.
+Personally I think these boots suit a lot of different skill levels.
+The only group I would recommend looking elsewhere would be very advanced riders.
 They’ll probably want a product with a bit more performance.

 Price is definitely a positive too.
 This makes them a really good value for all that you’re getting.

 Are you someone that rides for leisure or performance?
 Do you like a combination of both?
 If so, the Ride Sage might be the boots for you.
 This product is lined with plush cushioning that feels as soft as a pillow.
 This makes it one of the best feeling boots on this list.